 Half-price fares for low-income New Yorkers

 On June 11, 2018, New York City Mayor Bill de Blasio and City Council Speaker Corey Johnson reached a deal to include full funding for Fair Fares in the city budget.
-Starting in January 2019, New Yorkers whose income is below the federal poverty line will qualify for half-price MetroCards.
+After launching in January 2019 to provide half-priced subway and bus fares to New Yorkers with income below the federal poverty level (FPL), the program proved to be a huge success.
+The city has continued to build on it with expansions in 2023 and 2025, and New Yorkers earning up to 150% of FPL are now eligible.

 The fight for Fair Fares began when data from CSS’s 2015 Unheard Third survey revealed that one in three low-income New Yorkers couldn’t afford subway or bus fare, with a disproportionate effect on low-income blacks and Latinos.
 This finding led to an in-depth investigation by CSS analysts Harold Stolper and Nancy Rankin, which showed that the high cost of fares was preventing low-income New Yorkers from meeting basic needs, like receiving medical care or taking a job further from home.